 Under the Act, housing providers have a duty to co-operate with local authorities implementing their statutory duties around adult safeguarding.
 This may include carrying out 'enquiries' into incidents, information sharing and working collaboratively with the local authority Safeguarding Adults Board.
-We will make staff familiar with the principles of safeguarding, train staff to be vigilant, recognise signs of abuse and know what to do if they see those signs.
+We will make colleagues familiar with the principles of safeguarding, train colleagues to be vigilant, recognise signs of abuse and know what to do if they see those signs.

-2.1.2 Abuse of any persons may be a criminal offence and it is important that employees are able to recognise abuse and help prevent it.
-We seek to provide a safe environment for all clients, staff and visitors and strive to protect them from all forms and levels of abuse by encouraging management and staff to work together to achieve this objective.
+Abuse of any persons may be a criminal offence and it is important that employees are able to recognise abuse and help prevent it.
+We seek to provide a safe environment for all clients, colleagues and visitors and strive to protect them from all forms and levels of abuse by encouraging management and colleagues to work together to achieve this objective.
 We all have a duty of care to protect the persons at risk in our society, to raise awareness and ensure service user abuse does not occur.

-2.2 Legal Context
+2.1 Legal Context

-2.2.1 The law in respect of the abuse of adults at risk is found in various sections of separate acts of Parliament.
+The law in respect of the abuse of adults at risk is found in various sections of separate acts of Parliament.
 These constitute a framework of legislation which either promotes the welfare of adults at risk or guides action after abuse has taken place.

-- 2.2.2 The Care Act (2014), which came into force April 2015, set out for the first time a legal framework for safeguarding adults.
-Each Local Authority must have a Safeguarding Adults Board (SAB) that includes the local authority, NHS, and police.
+The Care Act (2014), which came into force April 2015, set out for the first time a legal framework for safeguarding adults.
+Each local authority must have a Safeguarding Adults Board (SAB) that includes the local authority, NHS, and police.
 SABs must meet regularly, develop shared safeguarding plans, and publish an annual review of progress.
 SABs will carry out Safeguarding Adults Reviews in some circumstances relating to safeguarding failures.
-The act also introduces a responsibility for Local Authorities to make enquiries and take any necessary action if an adult with care and support needs could be at risk, even if that adult isn't receiving local authority care and support. - 2.2.3 The Care Act (2014) made Safeguarding Adults a statutory duty for the first time along with the introduction of new definitions / terminology: "Adults at risk", replaces vulnerable adult.
+The act also introduces a responsibility for local authorities to make enquiries and take any necessary action if an adult with care and support needs could be at risk, even if that adult isn't receiving local authority care and support.